edwinttmm/LendingClubCaseStudy/README.md

 The aim of this EDA(Exploratory Data Analysis) is to find the driving factors behind the loan default, variables that are strong indicators will be presented

+## Methods Used for EDA (Exploratory Data Analysis):
+Data Handling and Cleaning
+Sanity Checks and Outlier Analysis
+Univariant Analysis
+Bivariant Analysis

 #### Project Version : V1
 #### Project Status  : Completed
 #### Release Data    : 10/09/2022